yhjor/dotfiles/README.md

 # Automate your dots

 - Aggregate your preferences and configurations under version control
-- Abstract complicated bash scripts with modern ES2015 in Node.js
+- Abstract complicated shell scripts with modern ES2015 in Node.js
-- Design for maximizing simplicity and productivity
+- Design for simplicity and productivity for Node.js development

-###  How to use
+### What's inside

-1. Clone this project
+- atom's configs
-2. `npm install && npm run build`
+- set of shell alias
-3. Execute Node.js in root directory: `node .` (alias `dot`)
+- zsh and it's plugin using antigen
-4. Enter personal info and preferences (~/.gituser, ~/.ruby-version, and ~/.npmrc will be generated)
+- a packages definition file of atom/brew/cask/npm/etc with auto installation
-5. `. ~/.bash_profile`
+- osx settings

 ### General use cases

-- `dot init`: Generate init configs (.gituser, .nvmrc and .ruby-version in ~ folder)
+- `dot init`: Generate init configs (change to zsh and custom settings such as .gituser and .nvmrc to ~)
 - `dot symlink`: Symbol link `dots/` files to `~`
 - `dot preinstall`: Setup env for development before installation
 - `dot preinstall (brew/dev/osx)`: Setup corresponding env for development before installation